amarachigoodness74/amarachigoodness74/README.md

 💬 **LinkedIn:** [linkedin.com/in/amarachigoodness](https://linkedin.com/in/dev-amarachi)
 📧 **Email:** amarachigoodness74@gmail.com

-🚀 **Open to new opportunities in Full-Stack Development & Backend Engineering!**
+🚀 **Open to new opportunities in Full-Stack Development, Backend Engineering, and AI-Powered Solutions!**